-Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).
+1Materials to use are given for one gallon, but the user can easily calculate the required amount of material to make five, ten, fifteen, twenty, or twenty-five gallons of spray (See Table 3.1).

-Captan does not control powdery mildew.
+2Captan does not control powdery mildew.
 If powdery mildew is a serious problem, substitute sulfur formulation or Immunox and use according to the label.
 Do not use Captan more than three times after bloom.
 Imidan 12.5W 3.0 tbsp may be substituted for methoxychlor in the grape schedule.

 Powdery Mildew - This disease is caused by a fungus that is present in many vineyards.
-Because of extensive planting of French-American hybrids and vinifera type grapes, the disease has become of major economic importance in Virginia.
+Because of extensive planting of French-American hybrids and vinifera type grapes, the disease has become one of the most economically significant diseases in Virginia.
 The fungus primarily attacks the foliage, cluster stems, and the berries.
 Powdery mildew infection appears as a superficial, grayish-white growth on the infected parts of the vine.
 Severely infected leaves turn brown and necrotic.
-If the berries are infected, the surfaces appear russet or scurfy.
+If the berries are infected, the surfaces appear covered with a gray 'powdery' material.
 They fail to mature properly, and cracking of the fruit may allow entry of rot organisms.
 Mildew infection of the cluster stem may cause shelling if the fruit is not harvested immediately.
 As with black rot and downy mildew, a period between bloom to 4-5 weeks after bloom is the critical time for fruit infection.